 Inspired by a childhood spent in the rural pastures of Zealand Island in Denmark, followed by years of dedication in fine-tuning his craft, he takes diners on a culinary discovery of his native homeland.
 His deep connection to the land and the sea, his respect for nature, and his understanding of ingredients allow him to honour and elevate seasonal Danish ingredients into a beautiful tapestry of flavours, textures, and an alluring aesthetic.

 The language of the cuisine at Geranium is clearly Nordic, both in its choice of ingredients and in its presentation, but above all, the cooking bears the creative signature of Rasmus Kofoed.
 He incorporates many berries, flowers, herbs, and leaves in his cooking.
 He very expertly balances their cool and bitter flavours with ingredients that provide warmth and comfort, thus delivering dishes that achieve real harmony and are a pleasure to eat.

 From start to finish, one cannot deny the unmistakable skill, precision, and authenticity highlighted in every one of Chef Kofoed’s dishes.

 Restaurant Geranium has one culinary offering: the sensational tasting menu.
 It is a festival of flavours with a parade of meticulously crafted dishes that are both delicious and masterfully constructed.

-A culinary expression of nature’s changing beauty through the seasons, diners will be mesmerised with elegant compositions full of sublime nuances and authentic flavours.
+A culinary expression of nature’s changing beauty through the seasons, diners will be mesmerised by elegant compositions full of sublime nuances and authentic flavours.

 The incredible tasting menu, consisting of approximately 20+ courses, changes seasonally – or, whenever a new ingredient inspires celebrated Chef Kofoed.
 The technically accomplished yet artistic dishes come together as an imaginative and progressive tasting menu.